JessicaK-011/JessicaK-011/README.md

 ---

-> “Technology is best when it brings people together — and I'm here to build what brings value.” ✨
+> *“Technology is best when it brings people together — and I strive to build solutions that create real value.”* ✨